 It is any wonder that as we drift away from God, certain that we ourselves can work out our own happiness and create a just world without Him, or paying Him lip service at best, we find ourselves beset by apostasy, unrest, and great division and malaise, especially among the young?

-Yet, the state of things in our times is such that, as Michael Matt pointed out in a video for the Remnant Newspaper this past summer, the convent where the statue of our Lady of Akita still stands provides very little information about the significant events that took place there over 40 years ago.
+Yet, the state of things in our times is such that, as Michael Matt pointed out in a video for the Remnant Newspaper, the convent where the statue of our Lady of Akita still stands provides very little information about the significant events that took place there over 40 years ago.

 Indeed, Cardinal Peter Seiichi Shirayanagi, President of the Japanese Committee of the World Conference of Religions of Peace (Former Archbishop of Tokyo) has said “The events of Akita are no longer to be taken seriously.
 We think they do not now have a great significance for the Church or Japanese society.”